 |Jean LeLoup & Bob Ponterio

 One potential problem that individual teachers might encounter is that many schools now block video sharing sites such as YouTube or Google Video to control bandwidth and to prevent potential student viewing of objectionable material.
 The network might be slow or not be working when you need it.
-Some sites embed ads, and you have no control over the add that get's displayed.
+Some sites embed ads, and you have no control over the add that get's displayed or the time it takes for your video to begin playing.

 Solution?
-It is possible for a teacher to download one of these videos in FLV format (Flash Video) or MP4 format, bring it into class using a USB flash drive, and play it on your computer using a video player.
+It is possible for a teacher to download one of these videos in FLV format (Flash Video) or MP4 format, bring it into class using a USB flash drive or other media, and play it on your computer using a video player.
 Remember that the author of the video is the copyright holder, so be sure to follow guidelines for fair use.

 Some techniques for downloading online video require the use of software.
 Others use only online web-based tools.